Woven coverlet

-A woven coverlet or coverlid (derived from Cat. cobre-lit) is a type of bed covering with a woven design in colored wool yarn on a background of natural linen or cotton.
+A woven coverlet or coverlid (derived from Cat. cobrellit) is a type of bed covering with a woven design in colored wool yarn on a background of natural linen or cotton.
 Coverlets were woven in almost every community in the United States from the colonial era until the late 19th century.

 History

 Coverlets of 18th century America were twill-woven with a linen warp and woolen weft.
 The wool was most often dyed a dark blue from indigo, but madder red, walnut brown, and a lighter "Williamsburg blue" were also used.

 From the turn of the 19th century, simple twill-woven coverlets gave way to patterned hand-woven coverlets made in two different ways: